hate-alert/Countering_Hate_Speech_ICWSM2019/README.md

 ***Folder Description***
 ------------------------------------------
 ~~~

+./Dataset             --> Contains the dataset
-/Counter_NonCounter --> contains the classifiers performing binary classifier on the total dataset
+./Counter_NonCounter  --> Contains the classifiers performing binary classifier on the total dataset
-/Multilabel    --> Contains the classifiers performing the multilabel classification of counter speech
+./Multilabel          --> Contains the classifiers performing the multilabel classification of counter speech
+./Best_model          --> Contains the best models we found for each of the three tasks
+./Full_Results        --> Contains the classification results for all classifiers and other dataset related information
+./Utils               --> Miscellaneous functions used for the task.

 ~~~
 ------------------------------------------
 ***File Description***